Work with catalog layers

 Note:

 The Layers In View composite layer and its layers are read-only and are not editable.
 All layers draw with their default symbology.
-To edit, configure, or save an individual layer, add it to the map as a new layer item.
+To edit, configure, or save an individual layer, add it to the map or scene as a new layer item.

 Configure catalog layers